 The CryptO'pinion?

-Joust is one of the best arcade conversions for the Atari ST. With that in mind, Winglord really needed to deliver and, it did.
-The cosmetic changes are nice and I loved the option to use missiles.
-Tinkering with the flap-power attribute is a superb idea and the option for a second player is just dandy, even if the computer outperforms me each and every time.
-The change of theme worked well as did other changes like the regular use of bonus rounds.
+Joust is one of the best arcade conversions for the Atari ST. With that in mind, Winglord needed to deliver the goods and guess what, it did.
+The cosmetic changes are nice and I love the option to use missiles.
+Also, tinkering with the flap-power attribute is a superb idea and the option for a second player is just dandy, even if the computer outperforms me every time!!
+The change of theme worked well as did other differences like the regular use of bonus rounds.

 Winglord cannot replace Joust, that's impossible but, I don't think it was ever meant to.
-As it stands, it's a fine alternative and something that doesn't disappoint.
-This game is so much fun and I would have liked nothing better than to show you more of it in my video.
-But that was never gonna happen with skills like mine.
-Sorry!
+As it stands, it's a fine alternative and something that doesn't disappoint in the slightest.
+This game is so much fun and I would have liked nothing better than to show you more (in my video) but that was never gonna happen with skills like mine.
+Sorry :p

-Personally, I think this game is a fantastic "clone" of the original and the differences work great.
-Best of all, the Atari ST/e has another version of Joust and that's never a bad thing in my opinion.
-Winglord is excellent.
+Personally, I think this game is a fantastic "clone" of the original and the differences are great.
+Best of all, the Atari ST/e has another version of Joust - that's never a bad thing in my opinion.
+Winglord is absolutely excellent.